23 May 2018 • BLOG - News

 Once this initial “hard bounce” clean-up has been performed, we recommend to segment your list according to the level of engagement of your contacts.
 To do this, identify customers who have not opened your emails in the last 12 months or more and remove them from your list.
 Let’s be honest: if they did not open your messages after a year, the game is lost in advance.

-3. Look after the frequency and content of your campaigns
+3. Look at the frequency and content of your campaigns

 In order to create effective requalification campaigns, here are some good practices that we recommend you follow: